Effects of Drought Stress on Corn

 Severe drought stress has the greatest impact during silk elongation, which often results in poor pollination.
 Silks on the base of the ear begin to elongate first, followed by those from the center and then the tip of the ear.
 So, when plant water is in low supply, the silks elongate slowly and may not even elongate beyond the husk.
 If the silk isn’t outside the husk during pollen shed, it will not pollinate those potential kernels.
 During these conditions, silks that do emerge have an increased chance of desiccating quickly, making them unable to receive pollen.

-There is no gain made in worrying about what may happen over the next few weeks.
+There is no gain made in worrying about what may happen over the next several weeks.
 What is promising is that corn has an amazing ability to recover from drought stress when it does receive rain.
 It is very unlikely that no pollination will occur whatsoever, but if dry conditions persist, it is likely that grain will not fill to its full potential.
 This is where rain events can really improve grain quality and the length of the crop’s life after it has been under severe stress.